by Andrea Lo (CEO, Piggybackr)

 I. What do robotics teams use Piggybackr to raise money for?

-FIRST teams (FRC, FLL) have used Piggybackr to raise money to cover costs of:
+FIRST teams have used Piggybackr to raise money to cover costs for:

 - Robot Parts